janohlberger/IPM_steelhead_WA_coast/README.md

 An `output` folder is created when running the first analysis script.

 ## Analyses
-The `code` directory contains the following four scripts:
+The `code` directory contains the following scripts:

 | File                    | Description                               |
 | ----------------------- | ----------------------------------------- |